preactjs/preact-www/content/en/guide/v10/vdom-reference.md

 The list above is not intended to be comprehensive.

 There are many nuances both for specific bugfixes/workarounds/compatibility concessions, and other nuances that simply fall out of the how the internals have gotten implemented.
-(For example of one such edge case, currently if you assign your own property value to a raw DOM node object in an uncontrolled way e.g. `spanRef.current["data-myvar"] = null` it may then interfere w/Preact's fallback attribute setting of `<span ref={spanRef} data-myvar="controlled-value" />`.)

 Your best guide for advanced details would be to refer to the [`diff/props.js` source code](https://github.com/preactjs/preact/blob/main/src/diff/props.js), as well as the overarching diffing algorithm itself ([e.g.](https://github.com/preactjs/preact/blob/face9247724db0a74b764316c4486f384b89cfed/src/diff/index.js#L554-L576)) corresponding to the specific version of Preact you are using.